Hail Columbia (film): Synopsis

 The film starts off by showing the rollout and assembly of NASA's first space-worthy orbiter, Columbia.
 This involves showing in high quality, Columbia, 'the world's first true spaceship' being rolled out of the Orbiter Processing Facility, and vehicle stacking at the Vehicle Assembly Building.
 Columbia is then rolled out on the Mobile Launch Platform to Launch Complex 39A.
 Once on the launchpad Columbia throttled up the three main engines during a static fire, to make sure they were in working order for the launch in April 1981.

 The documentary then follows John Young and Robert Crippen, who would be the Commander and Pilot for STS-1.
 Robert Crippen was a rookie astronaut who had never been to space.
-John Young, on the other hand, had been to space four times before.
-Twice during the Gemini program and twice on missions to the Moon, with one of them landing on the Moon (Apollo 16).
+John Young, on the other hand, had been to space four times before: twice during the Gemini program and twice on missions to the Moon, with one of them landing on the Moon (Apollo 16).
 The documentary gives a nod to John Young's Moon mission, which was where he was when he found out that the Space Shuttle Program had been approved.
 The next scene shows the press conferences Young and Crippen had to endure as there was a lot of worry about the safety of the mission, as this was the first time humans would fly on an untested vehicle.
-These included worries about the Solid Rocket Boosters and the Space Shuttles thermal protection system.
+These included worries about the solid rocket boosters and the Space Shuttle's thermal protection system.

 Another feature of the mission mentioned in Hail Columbia, is the escape system used by crew.
 As the Space Shuttle did not have a launch escape system, if anything were to go wrong on the pad, the crew would have to evacuate and use the slide wire, which was a zip line that took the crew from the Fixed Service Structure down to the surface, where the crew would either run to a bunker or climb into an M13 tank and drive away from the Shuttle.

-18-minutes into the documentary, STS-1 is launched.
+18 minutes into the documentary, STS-1 is launched.
 The high quality sound and footage follows Columbia to SRB separation before skipping to the external tank separating.
-On-orbit tasks are shown off, including the opening of the payload bays and inspecting non-critical tiles which were blown loose during the launch.
-High quality images of the Earth are then shown off, before Columbia prepares for the descent back to Earth.
-The large crowds are shown cheering as the Sonic boom of the returning Shuttle is heard.
+On-orbit tasks are shown, including the opening of the payload bays and inspecting non-critical tiles which were blown loose during the launch.
+High quality images of the Earth are then shown, before Columbia prepares for the descent back to Earth.
+The large crowds are shown cheering as the sonic boom of the returning Shuttle is heard.
 Columbia then made a nominal landing at Edwards Air Force Base, where the astronauts left Columbia and greeted the waiting crowd, talking about how spectacular the mission was.
 The reusability of Columbia is mentioned before it is flown back to the Kennedy Space Center.
 The documentary fades out showing the launch of STS-2, showing that Columbia was a reusable spacecraft.